freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 With your help, we can design an interactive coding curriculum that will help millions of people learn to code for years to come.

 The content for each challenge is stored in its own markdown file.
-This markdown file is later coverted using our tools, to webpage that you can interact with.
+This markdown file is later coverted using our tools, to a webpage that you can interact with.
 You can find all of freeCodeCamp.org's curricular content in the [`/curriculum`](/curriculum) directory.

 There are two ways you can work on these challenges:

-- We recommend, you clone the project and edit locally on your computer.
+- We recommend that you clone the project and edit locally on your computer.
 For help with that, read our [contributing guidelines here](/CONTRIBUTING.md).
 - Or optionally, you can modify a challenge within the GitHub interface, by clicking the pencil icon to start editing the file.

 ## Challenge Template